FortechRomania/node-starter/README.md

 The project contains two main folders.
 The first is called /app and has the following subfolders:

- * /config - folder that contains: express and mongoose setup, API routes and configurations for development and production environments.
+ * config - folder that contains: express and mongoose setup, API routes and configurations for development and production environments.
- * /controllers - folder that will contain all controllers involved in the app /models - folder with the models considered /middlewares - folder with functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle
+ * controllers - folder that will contain all controllers involved in the app /models - folder with the models considered /middlewares - folder with functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle
 /utilities - folder with functions that can be used in app to avoid repetitive code